capri-js/decaprio/README.md

   ],
 });
 ```

-> **NOTE:**
-> Decaprio bundles a forked version of Decap CMS with improved ESM and TypeScript support.
-The Vite plugin automatically sets up the necessary aliases to ensure everything works correctly.

 In addition to the `src/main.tsx` entry file we created above, we need a second one right next to it called `main.server.tsx` that handles the generation of the static pages: